The Maisonette: A Hidden Gem in New York City Real Estate

 Unveiling the Maisonette

 So, what exactly is a maisonette?
-The term, derived from the French word for "little house," refers to a one- or two-story apartment located on the ground floor of a multi-unit building, distinguished by its private street entrance.
+The term, derived from the French word for "little house," refers to a one- or two-story apartment on the ground floor of a multi-unit building, distinguished by its private street entrance.
 In real estate parlance, a true maisonette is accessible both from the lobby and via a separate, private sidewalk entrance.

 The Allure of Privacy